Organizing a conference or a cultural event at UNESCO Headquarters

 The request should be submitted to Ms Tania Fernández de Toledo, Chief of the Conferences and Cultural Events Management Section.

 - Aim and scope of the event and relevance to UNESCO’s mandate

 - Simultaneous interpretation requirements, with precise schedules of the working sessions and start and end-times of meetings

 N.B.: In addition to interpretation to and from UNESCO’s six official languages, UNESCO can also organize interpretation to and from other languages.

 Access to simultaneous interpretation booths is restricted to interpreters who have been validated by our services.

-- Set-up, design and content description, as well as a portfolio including all artwork, photos, and text
+- Set-up, design and content description, as well as a portfolio including all artwork, photos, size and text

 N.B.: Minimum duration of exhibition: 5 working days.